 Parts of the bladder control system

 There are several ways to find your pelvic floor muscles.
 When using the pelvic floor muscles, women will feel a slight pulling in the rectum and vagina.
-Men will feel a pulling in of the anus and movement of the penis.
+Men will feel a pulling-in of the anus and the penis will move.
 Every person is unique, and different techniques work for different people.

-Everyone at one time or another has been in a crowded room and felt as if he or she were going to pass gas.
-Imagine that this is happening to you.
-Most of us will try to squeeze the muscles of the anus to prevent the passing of gas.
-In fact, the muscles being squeezed are the pelvic floor muscles.
+Imagine that you are in a crowded room and feel as if you must pass gas or "wind."
+Most of us will squeeze the muscles of our rectum and anus (back passage) to prevent passing gas.
+The muscles you squeeze are the pelvic floor muscles.
 If you feel a "pulling" sensation at the anus, you are using the right muscles.
-In most of our patients, we have found this to be the most successful technique.
+In the majority of patients, this is the most successful technique.

 Technique for Women

 Lie down and insert a finger into your vagina.
 Try to squeeze around your finger with your vaginal muscles.
 You should be able to feel the sensation in your vagina, and you may also be able to feel the pressure on your finger.
 If you can feel this, you are using the right muscles.
 If you cannot detect any movement with 1 finger, try 2 fingers.

 Stand in front of a mirror and watch your penis.
 Try to make your penis move up and down without moving the rest of your body.
 If you can do this, you are using the right muscles.

 You may not find your pelvic floor muscles immediately.
 Many people have to take their time with this.